-- 1.No license is required to practice life coaching in Colorado — life coach certification is voluntary but strongly recommended
+- 1.No license is required to become a certified life coach in Colorado — certification is voluntary but strongly recommended for credibility

 - 2.Life coaches in Colorado earn an average of $54,680/year, slightly above the national average of $54,000